Cotton made in Africa

-Cotton made in Africa ("CmiA") is a project initiative launched and managed by the Aid by Trade Foundation (AbTF), headquartered in Hamburg.
+Cotton made in Africa ("CmiA") is a project initiative launched and managed by the Aid by Trade Foundation (AbTF), headquartered in Hamburg, Germany.
 AbTF was founded in 2005 by Dr. Michael Otto, the Hamburg business entrepreneur and Chairman of Otto Group.
-Cotton marketed under the badge is produced according to strict criteria for environmental, economic and social sustainability.
+Cotton marketed under the badge is produced according to strict criteria for environmental, economic, and social sustainability.

 Development work in Africa

 Core principles

-'Helping people to help themselves' is a core CmiA principle.
+"Helping people to help themselves" is a core CmiA principle.
 The smallholder farmers receive on-site training in improved cultivation methods which allow them to increase their crop yields, generate higher income and thus raise their standard of living through their own efforts.
 CmiA plans to finance training over the long term through financial contributions from participating cotton trading companies, as well as through levying CmiA licence fees.
 Strictly speaking, CmiA is not organic cotton but places a strong emphasis on reducing the use of pesticides.
 However, pesticides listed under the Stockholm Convention are banned, as non-degradable or partially degradable organic toxins, so-called POPs.